HSLdevcom/jore4-deploy/README.md

   `hasura-password`, `jore3importer-username`, `jore3importer-password`, etc.)
 - Will create `dbhasuradev` and `dbjore3importer` database users in the `jore4dev` database
 - Sets up permissions for these application users

+### Configuring some Kubernetes services

+Sets up necessary configurations that are required by Kubernetes services to run.

+`playdev play-configure-kubernetes-services.yml`

+- Creates admin secret for Hasura service to the DEV key-vault with the name `hsl-jore4-hasura-admin-secret`.